 Although I like pedigree dog world (and I really don't think it's an all evil thing like some people do), my way of thinking is quite open and I'm not totally purebreed freak.
 For example there are several times when I have said out loud that I'd have nothing against some cross-breeding done to Icies, some other breeds giving new blood to them.
 There are also many breeds similiar to each others that I would allow to be mixed together, so that the puppies just would be registered by their appearance.
 Like Finnish Lapphund x Finnish Lapponian Herder.
 Or all the Setters.
 That's my opinion briefly.
 There are breeds with which I'd do much more "radical" changes, to tell the truth.

 When I check the dogs, I rank health and character/temperament over look, and I don't accept any exaggerations that cause harm to the dogs.
 Dogs should be able to do mating and whelping with ease, naturally with good instincts.
-Dogs sould have nerves to live proper life, to "carry themselves independently" through life, not being afraid of many things and often needing human or pack support.
+Dogs should have nerves to live a proper life, to "carry themselves independently" through life, not being afraid of many things and often needing human or pack support.
 That's something I see or hear too often, in my opinion: too soft/sensitive Icies.
 I have owned one too: as a youngster she was more or less afraid of several things (like traffic lights!), and I needed to show her the world and tell many times, that it won't harm her.
 Later, she was pretty confident and really good dog, but sometimes you could still tell that inside her lived that soft girl who needed my support and care a lot.
-Oh yes, she was good and cute girl, just pretty soft fellow.
+Oh yes, she was a good and cute fellow, just pretty soft.
 With wrong training and support, she could have turned to be a scaredy-cat.
-Icies are bit soft like many(/most) sheepdogs, and no they are not some German Shepherds or ment to be like ones, but that doesn't mean it's ok to be too soft or scaredy-cat either.
+Icies are bit soft like many(/most) sheepdogs, and no they are not some German Shepherds or ment to be like ones, but that doesn't mean it's ok to be too soft or scaredy-cat either!

 Dog world isn't easy one, and breeding living creatures is never as simply as we maybe would like it to be.
 There is no perfect character tests, perfect health tests, nothing.
 There is no only one right way.
 No easy ways to find "perfection", and sometimes we need to take risks too.
 But we as owners and breeders need to work for their best, these animals are in our hands.